 Control-M for Web Services, Java, and Messaging PACOB.9.0.00.009

-BMC Software is releasing Control-M for Web Services, Java, and Messaging patch PACOB.9.0.00.009 to introduce an enhancement and correct several problems in Control-M for Web Services, Java, and Messaging for UNIX and Windows.
+BMC Software is releasing Control-M for Web Services, Java, and Messaging patch PACOB.9.0.00.009, which applies an enhancement and corrects the following problems in Control-M for Web Services, Java, and Messaging for UNIX and Windows.

 Enhancements